alyssadata/ai-foundations-world-execution/06_usefulness-is-not-source.md

 Implementation does not create equivalence.

-Public benefit does not create public ownership.
+Public benefit does not create public source.

 AI Foundations names the layer.